-All Bonds are and will be entitled to the benefit, protection and security of the pledge and the covenants and agreements contained in the Indenture as hereinafter described, provided that, under the circumstances described herein, the interests of the holders of the Subordinate Bonds in the revenues and assets pledged under the Indenture (the "Trust Estate") are subordinated to the interests therein of the holders of the Senior Bonds.
-The pledge of the Trust Estate under the Indenture includes the Revenues (as hereinafter defined), all moneys and Qualified Surety Bonds on deposit in the Funds established under the Indenture (except the Rebate Fund and, with respect to the Subordinate Bonds, the Debt Service Reserve Fund described below which will secure only the Senior Bonds), and the rights and interests of the Authority in the Mortgage Loans and in the Mortgage Purchase Agreements and the Servicing Agreements relating to the Mortgage Loans.
+All Bonds are and will be entitled to the benefit, protection and security of the pledge and the covenants and agreements contained in the Indenture as hereinafter described (the "Trust Estate").
+The pledge of the Trust Estate under the Indenture includes the Revenues (as hereinafter defined), all moneys and Qualified Surety Bonds on deposit in the Funds established under the Indenture (except the Rebate Fund), and the rights and interests of the Authority in the Mortgage Loans and in the Mortgage Purchase Agreements and the Servicing Agreements relating to the Mortgage Loans.

-The Senior Bonds are special, limited obligations of the Authority payable solely from the moneys, rights and interests pledged as the Trust Estate under the Indenture.
-The Subordinate Bonds are payable from the Trust Estate and also constitute general obligations of the Authority in accordance with the Indenture.
+The Bonds are special, limited obligations of the Authority payable solely from the moneys, rights and interests pledged as the Trust Estate under the Indenture.
 In no event shall the Bonds constitute an obligation or liability of the State or any political subdivision thereof.
 The Authority has no taxing power nor does it have the power to pledge the general credit or the taxing power of the State or any political subdivision thereof (except the Authority).
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."